Harvest Fund Management Co. Ltd Invests $82,000 in Occidental Petroleum Co. (NYSE:OXY)

 Harvest Fund Management Co.
-Ltd acquired a new stake in Occidental Petroleum Co.
-(NYSE:OXY) in the first quarter, Holdings Channel reports.
-The firm acquired 3,114 shares of the oil and gas producer’s stock, valued at approximately $82,000.
+Ltd acquired a new position in shares of Occidental Petroleum Co.
+(NYSE:OXY) during the first quarter, Holdings Channel reports.
+The fund acquired 3,114 shares of the oil and gas producer’s stock, valued at approximately $82,000.

-A number of other hedge funds and other institutional investors also recently bought and sold shares of OXY.
-Renaissance Technologies LLC acquired a new stake in Occidental Petroleum in the fourth quarter valued at $34,429,000.
-Voloridge Investment Management LLC acquired a new stake in Occidental Petroleum in the fourth quarter valued at $12,469,000.
-Adams Asset Advisors LLC increased its holdings in Occidental Petroleum by 16.4% in the first quarter.
-Adams Asset Advisors LLC now owns 3,649,327 shares of the oil and gas producer’s stock valued at $97,145,000 after purchasing an additional 514,525 shares during the period.
-CHURCHILL MANAGEMENT Corp bought a new stake in Occidental Petroleum during the first quarter valued at $6,357,000.
-Finally, Janus Henderson Group PLC boosted its position in Occidental Petroleum by 97.7% during the fourth quarter.
-Janus Henderson Group PLC now owns 469,751 shares of the oil and gas producer’s stock valued at $8,131,000 after acquiring an additional 232,148 shares during the last quarter.
-Institutional investors and hedge funds own 68.92% of the company’s stock.
+Several other hedge funds also recently added to or reduced their stakes in OXY.
+Reby Advisors LLC bought a new position in shares of Occidental Petroleum during the 4th quarter worth about $25,000.
+Atlas Capital Advisors LLC bought a new position in shares of Occidental Petroleum during the 1st quarter worth about $33,000.
+E Fund Management Co.
+Ltd. acquired a new stake in shares of Occidental Petroleum in the 1st quarter worth about $39,000.
+Vestor Capital LLC acquired a new stake in shares of Occidental Petroleum in the 4th quarter worth about $42,000.
+Finally, Berman Capital Advisors LLC raised its holdings in shares of Occidental Petroleum by 43.6% in the 4th quarter.
+Berman Capital Advisors LLC now owns 2,624 shares of the oil and gas producer’s stock worth $44,000 after acquiring an additional 797 shares during the last quarter.
+68.92% of the stock is currently owned by institutional investors.

-OXY has been the topic of a number of research analyst reports.
-Piper Sandler upped their price target on shares of Occidental Petroleum from $21.00 to $30.00 and gave the company a “neutral” rating in a research report on Thursday, April 1st.
-Susquehanna upped their price target on shares of Occidental Petroleum from $28.00 to $31.00 and gave the company a “positive” rating in a research report on Wednesday, February 24th.
-Morgan Stanley raised shares of Occidental Petroleum from an “equal weight” rating to an “overweight” rating and increased their price objective for the stock from $32.00 to $40.00 in a research report on Friday.
-They noted that the move was a valuation call.
-Barclays raised shares of Occidental Petroleum from an “equal weight” rating to an “overweight” rating and increased their price objective for the stock from $28.00 to $33.00 in a research report on Thursday, June 3rd.
-Finally, Wolfe Research reissued an “underperform” rating and set a $20.00 price objective on shares of Occidental Petroleum in a research report on Monday, April 19th.
-Four investment analysts have rated the stock with a sell rating, seven have given a hold rating and eleven have assigned a buy rating to the stock.
-Occidental Petroleum currently has a consensus rating of “Hold” and an average price target of $26.45.
+A number of research firms recently weighed in on OXY.
+Susquehanna upped their target price on shares of Occidental Petroleum from $28.00 to $31.00 and gave the stock a “positive” rating in a report on Wednesday, February 24th.
+Mizuho upped their target price on shares of Occidental Petroleum from $33.00 to $36.00 and gave the stock a “buy” rating in a report on Monday, May 17th.
+Scotiabank reiterated a “sector perform” rating and issued a $28.00 price objective (up previously from $26.00) on shares of Occidental Petroleum in a research note on Wednesday, April 21st.
+The Goldman Sachs Group upgraded shares of Occidental Petroleum from a “neutral” rating to a “buy” rating and set a $31.00 price objective for the company in a research note on Thursday, May 27th.
+Finally, Piper Sandler increased their price objective on shares of Occidental Petroleum from $21.00 to $30.00 and gave the company a “neutral” rating in a research note on Thursday, April 1st.
+Four research analysts have rated the stock with a sell rating, seven have assigned a hold rating and eleven have given a buy rating to the company.
+The stock presently has an average rating of “Hold” and a consensus price target of $26.45.

-Occidental Petroleum (NYSE:OXY) last issued its quarterly earnings results on Sunday, May 9th.
-The oil and gas producer reported ($0.15) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.33) by $0.18.
+Occidental Petroleum (NYSE:OXY) last announced its quarterly earnings results on Sunday, May 9th.
+The oil and gas producer reported ($0.15) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.33) by $0.18.
 Occidental Petroleum had a negative net margin of 85.93% and a negative return on equity of 29.82%.
-The company had revenue of $5.29 billion during the quarter, compared to analyst estimates of $4.64 billion.
-During the same quarter last year, the business posted ($0.52) EPS.
-Occidental Petroleum’s quarterly revenue was down 20.0% compared to the same quarter last year.
-Analysts expect that Occidental Petroleum Co. will post -0.8 earnings per share for the current year.
+The firm had revenue of $5.29 billion during the quarter, compared to the consensus estimate of $4.64 billion.
+During the same period last year, the firm earned ($0.52) EPS.
+The business’s quarterly revenue was down 20.0% compared to the same quarter last year.
+As a group, equities analysts anticipate that Occidental Petroleum Co. will post -0.8 earnings per share for the current year.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, July 15th.
-Stockholders of record on Thursday, June 10th will be paid a dividend of $0.01 per share.
-The ex-dividend date of this dividend is Wednesday, June 9th.
-This represents a $0.04 annualized dividend and a dividend yield of 0.14%.
-Occidental Petroleum’s payout ratio is currently -1.02%.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, July 15th.
+Shareholders of record on Thursday, June 10th will be issued a $0.01 dividend.
+This represents a $0.04 annualized dividend and a yield of 0.14%.
+The ex-dividend date is Wednesday, June 9th.
+Occidental Petroleum’s payout ratio is -1.02%.

 Occidental Petroleum Corporation, together with its subsidiaries, engages in the acquisition, exploration, and development of oil and gas properties in the United States, the Middle East, Africa, and Latin America.
 The company operates through three segments: Oil and Gas, Chemical, and Marketing and Midstream.